 The Vogalonga

-Every year, several thousands of participants take part in what can be described as a fun and exciting non competitive race.
+Every year, thousands of participants take part in what can be described as a fun and exciting non competitive race.
 Essentially it’s a grand “get-together”,started in 1975 and a protest against the destructive action of motorboats; damaging the fragile lagoon ecosystem and Venice’s building foundations.
 The initial motivating force, was to “invite all enthusiasts and all those who had ‘laid the oars’ for too long“.

 50 clubs in Venice and private boats from all over the world participate in this wonderful event.
 The course and length may slightly be subject to variation, but is usually around 30 km (18 miles) and crosses the Lagoon to the Burano Island and twists its way back through Cannaregio to the end point in the Grand Canal.